Overview of The

 P2P will use a well known, proven and environmentally friendly plastic waste

 processing method called Pyrolysis (Pyro = heat.
 Lysis = break down).
-This system will convert 20 tons of waste plastic per line daily into usable low sulphur fuel or clean syngas.
+Each system processing line will convert 20 tons of waste plastic daily into usable low sulphur oil or clean syngas.

 Plastic Pyrolysis consists of inducing a chemical reaction that involves the